nabe33/zkVC/web-controller/README.md

 # eip1056 test frontend

 This web-controller and ../api directory was created based on [did-vc published on GitHub](https://github.com/ka-sasaki-sti/did-vc).
-It is a full-stack application implementing Decentralized Identifiers (DID) and Verifiable Credentials (VC) using EIP/ERC-1056 (Ethereum Improvement Proposal 1056).
+It is a full-stack application implementing Decentralized Identifiers (DID) and Verifiable Credentials (VC) using EIP/ERC-1056.

+You need to run this server when you want issue DID document and check functions around DID and VC.
+Otherwise, you don't have to run this server.

 ## Overview

-- **Backend**: API server using NestJS
+- **Backend**: API server using NestJS (api/)
-- **Frontend**: Web application using React + TypeScript + Material-UI
+- **Frontend**: Web application using React + TypeScript + Material-UI (web-controller/)
 - **Blockchain**: Ethereum Sepolia testnet (uses pre-deployed smart contracts)
 - **DID Standard**: EIP/ERC-1056 (EthrDID)
 - **VC Standard**: Verifiable Credentials in JWT format